ploMP4/GoGo-MyProject/README.md

     >
     > Default: false

-    If true the command will be run concurrently with others
+    If true the command will be run concurrently with others.

     **_Example:_**